Plano, Texas Based Mortgage Broker Reveals 3 Things Lenders Don’t Want You to Know About Shopping for a Mortgage Online

-Plano, Texas based Mortgage Broker James & Melissa Brown reveals 3 things you should watch out for when shopping for home-finance products on the Internet.
+Plano, Texas based Mortgage Broker Jerry Holcomb reveals 3 things you should watch out for when shopping for home-finance products on the Internet.

 Anyone who’s even remotely interested in shopping for a home loan has probably paid attention to all those commercials on TV touting the ease of using any of a variety of Internet services to compare mortgage offers from the comfort of your home.
 You may even have tried a couple of them yourself.
-But James & Melissa Brown, a Loan Officer with Southwest Funding Branch 688, says Plano, Texas residents need to watch out when trying to use the Internet to do the heavy lifting for them.
+But Jerry Holcomb, a Loan Officer with Ameripro Funding Inc., says Plano, Texas residents need to watch out when trying to use the Internet to do the heavy lifting for them.

 “Sometimes, these Internet services might work fairly well for certain people.”
 “But the one-size-fits-all approach they offer is going to leave a lot of people with loans that aren’t the best for them, or even worse, they may be shut out of the process altogether.”